KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 -  **Right clic**: Displays a context menu described further.
 -  **Drag’n’drop**:

-   -  Drag’n’dropping an Ibl Sets selection from the *Database Browser* component to a Collections Outliner component Collection changes given Ibl Sets current Collection.
+   -  Drag’n’dropping an IBL Sets selection from the *Database Browser* component to a Collections Outliner component Collection changes given IBL Sets current Collection.
-   -  Drag’n’dropping some Ibl Sets files or directories from the Os will raise a message box asking confirmation for their addition into the database.
+   -  Drag’n’dropping some IBL Sets files or directories from the Os will raise a message box asking confirmation for their addition into the database.

 Columns Descriptions:

 -  **Collections**: Collections names (Editable through double click).
--  **Sets**: Sets count per Collections.
+-  **IBL Sets**: IBL Sets count per Collections.
 -  **Comments**: Collections comments (Editable through double click).

-Context Menu:
+Context menu:

 +--------------------------------------------------------------------------------+
 | ..  image:: ../pictures/sIBL_GUI_CollectionsOutlinerContextMenu.jpg            |
 +--------------------------------------------------------------------------------+

--  **Add Content …**: Adds a new Collection, then recursively adds chosen directory Ibl Sets into the database, assigning them to the new Collection.
+-  **Add Content ...**: Adds a new Collection, then recursively adds chosen directory IBL Sets into the database, assigning them to the new Collection.
--  **Add Collection …**: Adds a new Collection to the database.
+-  **Add Collection ...**: Adds a new Collection to the database.
 -  **Remove Collection(s) ...**: Removes selected Collections from the database (Overall and Default Collections cannot be removed).

 **Note**: